 Bargaining in Panjiayuan Antiques Market is allowed and definitely recommended.
 If you have experience in selecting antiques, you may reap a great harvest.

 Interested in shopping in these amazing shopping areas in Beijing?
 You shouldn’t miss them.

-China Highlights specializes in tailor-making tours of China to customers’ requirements.
+We specialize in tailor-making tours of China to customers’ requirements.
 Many of our customers who made their first-trip to Beijing have also made a second trip, building unique and unforgettable memories.
-See China Highlights' Beijing tours, or contact us to design your own Beijing tour.
+Please see our most-selected tours below for inspirations: